pactus-project/pactus.org/website/learn/blockchain/serialization/index.md

 ## Deterministic serialization

-Pactus uses a deterministic data serialization for the deterministic data like blocks and transactions.
+Pactus uses a deterministic serialization for the deterministic data like blocks and transactions.
 The serialization format for different types of data is listed in the table below:

 | **Data Type**           | **Size (bytes)** | **Description**                                    |